Fraunhofer-SCAI-Applied-Semantics/ADO/README.md

 ## Acknowledgements

-This ontology repository was created using the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).
+This research was funded by Alzheimer Forschung Initiative (AFI)